Fall 2019 Honors Courses (these courses begin on 8/26/19)

 Wednesdays 4-5 pm

-Prof. Spencer Christensen and Dr. Jason K. Swedene
+Prof. Elizabeth Parks and Dr. Jason K. Swedene

 We will be seeing how philosophical ideas of identity, morality, responsibility, freedom, beauty/ ugliness, truth, deceit, passions, dilemmas, etc. “play” out when removed from books and are taken to the stage.